This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 You might also like: Bali island guide – Which area is right for you?

-Our English speaking guide Putu and his uncle picked us up bright and early from our homestay in Ubud.
+Our English-speaking guide Putu and his uncle picked us up bright and early from our homestay in Ubud.
 By the way, I couldn’t recommend Jawi House & Painter more, our host, also named Putu, made our stay unforgettable.
 She provided us with motorbikes, free meals, so much knowledge about the area and the right temple attire.
 So you should definitely consider her homestay for your next trip to Ubud.
-Remember to claim your $40 Airbnb discount here!

 Our next stop was a coffee plantation located a bit further down the mountain.
 We walked through the magnificent hillside plantation and learned about the history, development and how coffee is made from start to finish.
 Ulrik even got to roast some coffee beans of his own.